Unstable Enchantment is one of Minecraft’s coolest and deadliest enchantments, giving you explosive abilities.

 Congratulations!
 You have successfully crafted an enchantment table.

 Once you have crafted the enchantment table, you can place it anywhere you desire and start the next step.

-Note: If you do not have enough books already in your inventory, you will also need to craft some books.
+Note: If you do not have enough books already in your inventory, you must also craft some books.
 It can be quickly done by crafting some paper from sugar cane and combining it with wood.

-Each of the bookshelves placed around the enchantment table increases the level of enchantment we will get from it.
-As for achieving level 30 of an enchantment, you may want to place a maximum of whopping 15 bookshelves.
+Each of the bookshelves placed around the enchantment table increases the enchantment we will get from it.
+As for achieving level 30 of an enchantment, you may want to place a maximum of a whopping 15 bookshelves.

 Approach the enchantment table.

 An enchantment interface will open, showing your inventory at the bottom and an enchantment area at the top, as shown below: